Every business has two kinds of work: work that moves the needle, and work that just has to happen.

 4. Operations and Project Management

 Operational automation removes the coordination overhead that accumulates as a business grows.
-Every time a human has to update a status, send a reminder, or move a file, that is an automation opportunity.
+Every time a human has to update a status, send a reminder, or move a file, that's an automation opportunity.

-• Project creation: auto-create projects, assign tasks, and notify team members the moment a deal closes or contract is signed
+- Project creation: auto-create projects, assign tasks, and notify team members the moment a deal closes or a contract is signed

 5. Customer Support and Success